fmuni/filteredTFM/README.md

 Warranty
 -----------------
-eulerianFilteredTFM is distributed in the hope that it will be applied and further developed by researchers and engineerings in academia or industry.
-However, eulerianFilteredTFM comes without any warranty, without even the implied warranty of merchantability or fitness for a particular purpose.
+filteredTFM is distributed in the hope that it will be applied and further developed by researchers and engineerings in academia or industry.
+However, filteredTFM comes without any warranty, without even the implied warranty of merchantability or fitness for a particular purpose.

 Scope
 ---------------------------------------
-__eulerianFilteredTFM__ is a C++ library based on the open source finite volume library OpenFOAM® developed to solve the three dimensional unsteady spatially averaged Euler-Euler equations that describe a two phase system composed of a continuous phase (fluid) and a dispersed phase (solid particles).
+__filteredTFM__ is a C++ library based on the open source finite volume library OpenFOAM® developed to solve the three dimensional unsteady spatially averaged Euler-Euler equations that describe a two phase system composed of a continuous phase (fluid) and a dispersed phase (solid particles).